 -- Online Personal Protective Equipment Training

-Student workers should go to this website and read items 2, 3, 5, 8, 10, 11, & 13.
+Student workers should go to this website and read items 2, 3, 5, 8, 10 & 13.
 Simply click the word "chem/bio gloves" and read the training (and repeat for each item listed above).
 Once read, check the box.
-After you have read each one, fill out the bottom putting the PI as supervisor with first and last name.
-Then hit "submit", and print the certification that shows up and sign it and then your supervisor needs to sign it.
+After you have read each one, fill out the bottom putting your faculty as supervisor with first and last name.
+Then hit "submit", and print the certification that shows up and sign it and then your faculty supervisor needs to sign it.

 Deliver the two completed certificates to the BCHM Main Office (120).